Remembering the life of Erwin Mikelson 1931 - 2019

 January 23, 1931 - November 15, 2019

 The family will hold a private burial.
-Erwin will be interred with his wife, alongside his daughter, in Nelson Cemetery.
-The family is deeply appreciative to the staff of Hillview Healthcare Center, Gundersen Clinic Hospice, and Erwin's granddaughter, Allison Mikelson, for their kind and dedicated care.
-Memorials may be made to Coulee Region Humane Society, 911 Critter Ct., Onalaska, Wis., 54650.
+Erwin will be interred with his wife, alongside his daughter in Nelson Cemetery.
+The family is deeply appreciative to the staff of Hillview Healthcare Center, Gundersen Clinic Hospice and Erwin's granddaughter, Allison Mikelson, for their kind and dedicated care.
+Memorials may be made to Coulee Region Humane Society, 911 Critter Ct., Onalaska, WI, 54650.
 Memories and condolences may be posted at www.jandtfredrickson.com.

 The family will hold a private burial.
-Erwin will be interred with his wife, alongside his daughter, in Nelson Cemetery.
-The family is deeply appreciative to the staff of Hillview Healthcare Center, Gundersen Clinic Hospice, and Erwin's granddaughter, Allison Mikelson, for their kind and dedicated care.
-Memorials may be made to Coulee Region Humane Society, 911 Critter Ct., Onalaska, Wis., 54650.
+Erwin will be interred with his wife, alongside his daughter in Nelson Cemetery.
+The family is deeply appreciative to the staff of Hillview Healthcare Center, Gundersen Clinic Hospice and Erwin's granddaughter, Allison Mikelson, for their kind and dedicated care.
+Memorials may be made to Coulee Region Humane Society, 911 Critter Ct., Onalaska, WI, 54650.
 Memories and condolences may be posted at www.jandtfredrickson.com.

 Send flowersSend flowers